samogden/CST334-assignments/programming-assignments/PA2/README.md

 This assignment consists of a process scheduling simulation where there are a number of different ways of selecting the next job.
-For the sake of simplicity, we are running each job in a series of time slices and then selecting a new job when appropriate.
-Note that this causes a few of our algorithms to behave slightly differently -- for example, SJF now has preemption happen for it, which can lead to slightly different behavior than we saw in class.

 The core of this simulation happens in `process_scheduling.c` starting at line 21: